BDC Hamburger Icon

 Some ways to prioritize wellness in the workplace include:

-• Healthy initiatives: Consider providing healthy snacks, lunchtime yoga classes or a fun fitness challenge.
+• Healthy initiatives: Consider providing healthy snacks, lunchtime yoga classes or a fun, noncompetitive fitness challenge.
 Your employees will benefit from your efforts and appreciate being part of an organization that prioritizes their health.

-• Preventive measures: Reduce absenteeism and increase productivity by proactively addressing physical and mental issues.
-For example, provide annual flu vaccinations, and support employee mental health by making counselors available to help with issues like financial troubles, stress or depression.
+• Preventive measures: Proactively address physical and mental issues to reduce absenteeism and increase productivity.
+For example, provide annual flu vaccinations and support employee mental health by making counselors available; they can help with issues like financial troubles, stress or depression.

-• Office adjustments: Consider that an office environment affects productivity and health when designing or improving the physical workspace.
-An uncomfortable environment – poor lighting, low-quality furniture, outdated equipment – can complicate workers’ days.
+• Office adjustments: When designing or improving the physical workspace, consider that an office environment affects productivity and health.
+An uncomfortable environment — poor lighting, low-quality furniture, outdated equipment — can complicate workers’ days.
 These nagging stressors could lead to workplace absenteeism due to medical issues like back pain, carpal tunnel syndrome and other ailments.
 A well-lit, visually pleasing environment with soothing colors and ergonomically designed equipment (such as adjustable chairs and standing desks) can significantly impact employee satisfaction and performance.

 TipBottom line